Stuntmonkey4u/ACrebuild/README.md

 - **Source Code Update**: Allows you to update your existing AzerothCore server's source code from the GitHub repository.
 - **Rebuilding the Server**: Uses `cmake` and `make` to rebuild and reinstall the updated AzerothCore server.
 - **Server Running**: Runs the **authserver** (authentication server) and **worldserver** (game world server) in a **tmux** session for easy monitoring.
-- **Module update**: Choose whether to update all or individual mods.
+- **Module Update**: Choose whether to update all or individual mods.
 - **Flexible Options**: Choose whether to update and rebuild the server, only rebuild it, or run it without rebuilding.

 ---